-The gist: Chad Conley -- who co-owns Palace Diner in Biddeford and brought smoked fish, bagel sandwiches, and other Jewish deli favorites to Portland at Rose Foods -- opened this Philly-style hoagie shop with partner Josh Sobel in April, just weeks after the pandemic hit.
+The gist: Chad Conley—who co-owns Palace Diner in Biddeford and brought smoked fish, bagel sandwiches, and other Jewish deli favorites to Portland at Rose Foods— opened this Philly-style hoagie shop with partner Josh Sobel in April 2020, just weeks after the pandemic hit.
 Their star sandwiches have been sellouts since day one.

 The food: Egg and cheese sandwiches (served all day) come with bacon, if you wish, plus fancier add-ons like broccoli rabe or Calabrian chili spread.
-Or go for the breakfast hoagie -- an egg, cheese, salami, and roasted pepper number slathered with pepperoncini mayo.
+Or go for the breakfast hoagie—an egg, cheese, salami, and roasted pepper number slathered with pepperoncini mayo.
+The turkey caesar hoagie features pickled onions, caesar mayo, lettuce and Parm.
 There are also classic Italian meat, tuna salad, and vegetarian options, along with plenty of sides.

 The food: Randy forms his naturally fermented dough (read: yeast-free) into thin-crust rounds that, once baked, offer a pleasing subtle tang and nicely charred chewy edge.
 Go basic with a classic margherita or try a more complex pie.
-The Maialino -- topped with pork sausage, fior di latte (a fresh cow’s milk mozzarella), radicchio, and caper honey -- is a local favorite.
-A salad of mixed lettuces with toppings like peppadews and yogurt dressing will offset your carb load, and Perugina chocolates and espresso make for a lovely simple dessert.
+The Maialino—house-made pork sausage, Taleggio, radicchio, and caper honey—is a local favorite.
+The Sunday-only Al Ragù, features a slow-simmered Napoletana meat sauce made with Radici’s own pork sausage, plus pork cheeks, bone-in cuts of lamb, and lotsa fresh garlic.
+A salad of mixed lettuces and pickled peppadews, dressed with a 12-year Tondo balsamico and single-estate Sicilian olive oil, will offset your carb load, and Perugina chocolates and espresso make for a lovely simple dessert.

 The gist: Native Mainer, Amy Fuller and her husband, Chris Deutsch did on-the-ground due diligence in Paris and Rome before opening their gorgeous corner bakery/pizza joint on Munjoy Hill in 2017.